Stevia sweeteners are natural, zero-calorie, high-intensity sweeteners that are typically

-The stevia plant also makes stevia sweeteners (for example, Reb D and Reb M) that do not have this taste problem.
-Unfortunately, the plant makes them in very low amounts, well below a concentration of 1%.
-Getting commercial volumes of such sweeteners would require planting, growing, harvesting and extracting an extraordinary amount of stevia plants from vast tracts of land, and using equivalently large amounts of solvents to extract the pure ingredients.
-This in turn makes them prohibitively expensive.
+The stevia plant also makes stevia sweeteners (for example, Reb D and Reb M) that do not have these taste problems.
+Unfortunately, the plant makes such sweeteners only in very low amounts, well below a concentration of 1%.
+Getting commercial volumes of such sweeteners would require planting, growing and harvesting a very large number of stevia plants from vast tracts of land, and using equivalently large amounts of solvents to extract the pure ingredients.
+This in turn makes the approach prohibitively expensive.

 By making these better-tasting sweeteners using yeast fermentation, Evolva solves this problem.
 Reb D and Reb M can be made on a large scale with economics that make them affordable to the average person.
 Our approach also provides a simpler, shorter and safer supply chain than traditional cultivation, processing and refining of plants.